 top of page

-Targeted Sediment Reduction on Fish Creek
+Targeted Sediment Reduction for Fish Creek

 The Chequamegon Bay region of Lake Superior contains many healthy ecosystems and abundant recreational opportunities like fishing, swimming, and boating that help support the local economy.
 However, one of the largest threats to these activities is excessive erosion and sedimentation from streams draining to the lake.
 Excess sediment covers up fish habitat, turns crystal clear waters muddy, costs money when it needs to be removed from the local drinking water supply, and may contribute to the surprising emergence of blue green algal blooms in parts of Lake Superior.